dheera/robot-luxo/README.md

 ### 0. Get the image

 Download [Ubuntu 18.04.5 LTS](http://cdimage.ubuntu.com/ubuntu/releases/18.04.5/release/) for Raspberry Pi 3 32-bit (aka "hard float").
+The Pi 3 image will work on a Pi 4.

 I don't know if 64-bit works with the entire stack, let me know if you try.